Facts and figures

 The information covers the performance of services in fields including child care, education and training, justice, emergency management,

 health, community services, and housing and homelessness.
-The data is published for each state and territory, and for Australia as a whole.
+The data is published for each state and territory, and for Australia

 The Australian Curriculum, Assessment and Reporting Authority (ACARA) publishes the My School website,

-where users can obtain data and share information on a school’s profile, academic performance, funding and finances, enrolments, and attendance
+where users can obtain data and share information on a school’s profile, academic performance, funding and finances, enrolments,

-The Australian Bureau of Statistics website publishes data on a range of demographic, social, environmental and economic indicators, including:
+The Australian Bureau of Statistics website publishes data on a range of demographic, social, environmental and economic indicators,

 - personal and household characteristics